xcode75/XMPlusDocs/install/aapanel.md

 ./install.sh
 ```

+aaPanel  > Database > copy database root password。

+Login to phpmyadmin with username root and your database root password

+Server connection collation: utf8mb4_unicode_ci

+Create a new database with: utf8mb4_unicode_ci

 - Edit configuration /www/wwwroot/tld.com/config/config.php

-  - fill in baseURL, your site address and the database information
+  - fill in (baseURL), your site address

-- New database format utf8mb4_unicode_ci
+  -  You can change admin login path

+  - fill in your database information(use root as username and root password in config.php)

-- Import database with phpmyadmin
+- Import database.sql with phpmyadmin  only.

   - file path  /www/wwwroot/tld.com/database/database.sql

   - NB: Do not use the aapanal panel to import sql

 ### 6.Configure site directory and pseudo-static